SZucchini/racewalk-aijudge/README.md

 This is the official code of [Automatic detection of faults in race walking from a smartphone camera](https://arxiv.org/abs/2208.12646).

-We can detect faults in race walking automatically using the code and [mmpose](https://github.com/open-mmlab/mmpose).
+We can detect faults in race walking automatically from video using the code and [mmpose](https://github.com/open-mmlab/mmpose).
 The accuracy of our detection models is over 90%.
 You can try to train and validate models using raw video data or processed data.

 This repository includes:
 - a script for creating training and validation data for the faults judgment model.